Kuberoke/website/content/events/spring-party-paris-2024/index.md

 **Safety & Accessibility**
 By attending the event, you agree to abide by our [Code of Conduct](/coc).
 Please make sure you have reviewed it prior to the event.

-In accordance with local laws and regulations, we do *not* require mask wearing or proof of vaccination.
-Masks & hand sanitizer will be made available at the venue for those who want it.
+We do *not* require mask wearing or proof of vaccination.
 Please be aware that the venue is small and there will be loud singing.
 If you are concerned about infection risk, we would advise you to not attend.

 **Sponsors**
 This event is made possible by our generous sponsors ❤️